converged-computing/rainbow/README.md

     - right now we assume a node resources request going to the dominant subsystem
   - we will want a function to add a new subsystem, right now we have one dominant for nodes
   - make also a function to delete subsystems
-- we can have top level metrics for quick assessment if cluster is OK
   - subsystems should allow for multiple (with keys) and references across to dominant subsystem
 - is there a way to unify into one graph?
-- (advanced) request jobs should accept way to filter or specify criteria for request
 - ephemeral case - actual nodes don't exist, but instead rules for requests and limits.
 Need to develop this and means to authenticate to use it.